Mowibox/chroma/content/en/tutorials/computer_science/using_terminal/index.md

 ```

 {{< callout context="caution" title="Tip" icon="outline/bulb" >}}
-To delete a non-empty folder, use `rm -r folder_name`.
+You can also delete a folder that is not empty with the command `rm -r folder_name`, or even `rm -rf` to force the deletion of a protected folder.
 Since we’re talking about `rm`, let’s move on to that next!
 {{< /callout >}}

 ### rm

 The `rm filename.ext` command **removes the file `filename.ext`**.
-Let’s test it—first create a file.
+Let’s test it by creating a file.

 On Linux, you can use `touch` to create a file (we’ll cover that later).
-For now, let’s assume `goodbye.txt` exists and that it's nastily deleted (it's only goodbye):
+For now, let’s assume `goodbye.txt` exists and that it's nastily deleted (_it's only goodbye_):

 ```bash {title="Terminal"}
 mowibox@chroma:~/Documents$ ls